-There are a number of other funded places available for other age groups to receive this level of training, as well as other courses.
+There are several other funded places available for other age groups to receive this level of training, as well as other courses.
+Please see the Active School Travel website page, including contact details on how to book.

 PREVENT

 The latest Home Office figures (November 2025) reveal that 8,778 individuals were referred to the Prevent programme between April 2024 and March 2025-the highest number since records began in 2015.
 This represents a 27% increase on the previous year, reflecting growing concerns around radicalisation and safeguarding.
 The West Midlands recorded the highest number of referrals per million population.